BoxiangW/CS262/hw2/notebook.md

 ### Smaller variation in the clock cycles and a smaller probability of the event being internal

-In this case, smaller clock rates will have smaller possibility to have logical clock time jumps and their gap will be smaller, and their message queue will be shorter.
-Vice versa for larger clock rates.
+In this case, virtualmachines will have smaller possibility to have logical clock time jumps and their gap will be smaller, and their message queue will be shorter.
+They are more synchronized.